amuelli/Dotfiles/README.md

     git submodule init
     git submodule update

-The listed bundles in the vimrc file can now be installed to vim/bundle by opening vim and execute the *:BundleInstall* command.
+The listed bundles in the vimrc file can now be installed to vim/bundle by opening vim and executing the *:PluginInstall* command.

 ## Update submodules
 To update the submodules (vundle and oh-my-zsh):